Graph-native autoresearch workbench

 $ franken init research-brain

-$ franken add node planner --model gpt
+$ franken add node planner --runtime local-or-remote

 $ franken run brain.json

-Goal-Driven Runs
+Objective-Driven Runs

 Training and Distillation

-Graph as a Node
+Anything as a Node

-Metrics Beside the Architecture
+Run Boards Beside the Architecture

-Verifier Judge Dataset Score Trace Lineage
+Verifier Judge Dataset Score Run Board Lineage

 CLI / SDK First